JetBrains/resharper-devguide/Plugins/ProjectSetup.md

 * Create a .net class library project.
 * Add a NuGet reference to the `JetBrains.ReSharper.SDK` package.
+* Compile and install the project for manual testing and debugging.

 ## Creating the project